 Benefits Of Vegan Skincare

 What Makes Skincare Vegan?

-Vegan skincare is free from animal-derived components.
-These are animal-based glycerin, animal squalene, beeswax, lanolin, collagen, and others.
-Vegan skincare is also not tested on animals.
+Vegan skincare is free from animal-derived ingredients, such as glycerin, animal squalene, beeswax, lanolin, collagen, and others.

-All the common ingredients used in skincare can be replaced.
+Almost all animal-derived ingredients used in skincare can be replaced with vegan variations.
 For example, instead of beeswax, vegan brands use plant waxes such as soy wax.
 Instead of animal-based emollients, they use different plant oils.

 Some ingredients in skincare can also be both vegan and non-vegan.
 These include glycerin, stearic acid, squalene, or hyaluronic acid.